mkstp/tukey/index.md

 ## The Tukey Keyboard Layout - BASE LAYER

 Named after the famous statistician John Tukey (pronounced too-key).
-This layout is designed for a minimum 42key, multi-layered, QMK compatible ortholinear keyboard like the [Planck](https://olkb.com/collections/planck).
+This layout is designed for a minimum 42 key, multi-layered, QMK compatible ortholinear keyboard like the [Planck](https://olkb.com/collections/planck).

 ![image](letters_layout.png)